 JotForm is an online web and email survey building solution that aims to undercut Typeform while being even easier to use.

 A coding-free solution that most marketing people should be able to master quickly and generate the leads or feedback that they need.

 In the past 12 years, JotForm has built a customer base of 2 million regular customers, creating forms in 177 countries and 12 languages.

 A Start plan is free to use, and offers up to 100 submissions, 100MB of online storage, as well as 5 forms and 1,000 form views.
-Paid plans start with the Bronze at $15.83 per month and increases monthly submissions to 1,000, and as well as storage space to 10GB, as well as 25 forms and 10,000 views.
+Paid plans - when paid yearly - start with the Bronze at $15.83 per month and increases monthly submissions to 1,000, and as well as storage space to 10GB, as well as 25 forms and 10,000 views.

 The Silver plan at $32.50 per month introduces HPIAA compliance as well as increasing views to 10,000, storage to 100GB, up to 100 forms, and unlimited views.
 The Gold plan for $82.50 a month increases submissions to 100,000, 1TB of storage, and unlimited forms and views.

 AskNicely’s unique selling point is that it can collect live information based on the Net Promoter Score (NPS).
 NPS is an excellent way to gauge the strength of customer relationships for a business, and this tool was designed to track that dynamic.

 It also integrates with many customer workflow options that include Salesforce, Hubspot, Slack, Zendesk, MailChimp and Zapier amongst many others.

 With these connections, surveys can target specific customer groups, and their reaction to new products and services can be collected to present real-time to live dashboards.

 AskNicely used to advertise plans which were expensive but packed with features - however, the website no longer displays pricing information and instead asks for potential customers to contact them directly for a quote.